CodePapa360/Convayto/README.md

 Since Convayto is a React web app, it doesn’t have server-side security measures built in.
 Instead, I rely on Supabase for backend services and database management, which provides the necessary security features.

-- **Row-Level Security**: Supabase's Row-Level Security (RLS) feature is utilized to enforce fine-grained access control at the database level.
-This ensures that users can only access and modify data that they are authorized to.
+- **Row-Level Security**: Supabase's Row-Level Security (RLS) ensures users only access and modify authorized data.

 - **Authentication and Authorization**: I integrated Supabase's authentication service to handle user registration, login, and password reset processes.
 Supabase provides secure and reliable authentication mechanisms, including email verification and password hashing, to protect user accounts.